Romanians in Kazakhstan: History

 The Romanian minority of Kazakhstan arrived to this country through several migration waves.
 The first was during the period of rule of the Russian Empire over Bessarabia.
 Some Romanians migrated to modern Kazakhstan after being promised lands by the Russian authorities, with some posteriorly returning while others staying.
 The second wave occurred as a result of the Soviet deportations from Bessarabia and Northern Bukovina, after which many Romanians were taken to Kazakhstan but also to other places like Siberia.

-According to Romanian media, most of the Romanians of the country are actually considered Moldovans by the Kazakh authorities.
+According to Romanian media, most of the Romanians of the country are distinctly considered Moldovans by the Kazakh authorities.
 This is allegedly not because they self-identify as such, but because, in Kazakhstan, the ethnicity of a person is determined by that of their father, with many people being recorded as Moldovans as a result of the times of Soviet rule over Kazakhstan.
 Only a small number of Romanians are officially considered as such in the country, mostly because they are descended from Romanian prisoners of war in the Soviet Union.

+Religion and culture

-The Romanians in Kazakhstan do not have Romanian Orthodox churches, so they attend Russian Orthodox ones just like other non-Russian Orthodox minorities of the country.
-Two Romanian villages have survived in Kazakhstan, in the Aktobe Region.
-These are Bessarabka (now known as Saryqobda) and Moldavanka.
+In Kazakhstan there are no Romanian Orthodox churches, so Romanians attend Russian Orthodox churches like other non-Russian Orthodox minorities in the country.
+Two Romanian villages in the Aktobe Region have survived in Kazakhstan, Bessarabka (now known as Saryqobda) and Moldavanka.

+The Kazakh Romanians have a cultural organization of their own, the Dacia Association of Kazakhstan, led by Nicolae Plushkis.
+In 2010, Traian Băsescu, the President of Romania at the time, promulgated a law granting Romanians who had lost their Romanian citizenship "abusively", including the Kazakh Romanians, the right to reobtain it.
+Since then, some Kazakh Romanians have migrated to Romania.